State Agency Sites:

 DTSC assistance for removal of suspected hazardous substances from illegal drug labs may be requested by state or local law enforcement agencies, or by other local government agencies working with law enforcement agencies on a drug lab, or abandoned drug lab wastes.
 If you are a business owner or private citizen and discover drug lab wastes on your property, along the road, or in some remote area, contact your local law enforcement agency and provide them with the location of the lab waste abandonment.
 Do not attempt to move or inspect the materials as they contain hazardous wastes and should only be handled by trained personnel.

-An agency wanting to request DTSC assistance during normal work hours (Monday - Friday, 8 am-5 pm), should call the State Department of Toxic Substances Control (DTSC) at (800) 260-3972 or (916) 255-6504, and request to speak to the DTSC Emergency Response Duty Officer.
+An agency wanting to request DTSC assistance during normal work hours (Monday - Friday, 8 am-5 pm), should call the California Department of Toxic Substances Control (DTSC) at (800) 260-3972 or (916) 255-6504, and request to speak to the DTSC Emergency Response Duty Officer.
 After hours, weekends, or on holidays, call the California Governor's Office of Emergency Services (Cal OES) Warning Control Center at (800) 852-7550.
 Notify Cal OES of the incident and of the fact that you are requesting state assistance for the cleanup.
 They will contact the DTSC Emergency Response Duty Officer who will then contact you.